Korean Payment Etiquette: The Small Gesture Most Tourists Never Notice

 I noticed how little energy is wasted on conflict.
 Respect is built into motion.

-That’s why my mistake didn’t break anything.
+That's why my mistake didn't break anything.
 The system absorbed it.
+And in doing so, it taught me.

 I thought once I learned the gesture, it would feel natural.
 I noticed instead that awareness creates fatigue.